harp-tech/protocol/Device.md

     0      :d1, 0, 2
 ```

 Specifies the product identifier of the device.
 The list of reserved device product identifiers can be found at [harp-tech/whoami](https://github.com/harp-tech/whoami).
 To reserve specific identifiers for your project or company, please follow the instructions in that repository.
-If the device does not have a pre-allocated identifier, this register MUST be set to its default value of `0`.
+If the device does not have a pre-allocated identifier, this register MUST be set to its default value of `0` (Zero).

 ### **`R_HW_VERSION_H` (U8) – Major Hardware Version**